 - Hershey Unsweetened Cocoa Powder

 Now what to do with all those egg yolks?
-Well, might I suggest a peanut butter cream pie or some mock Jello pudding popsicles?
+Well, might I suggest a peanut butter cream pie?
 Or you could make lemon curd.
 That’s what everyone says to do.
 I still haven’t gotten around to it.
+Several of my newer ice cream recipes take egg yolks as well.